 The Trust is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, you can be assured that it will only be used in accordance with this privacy statement.

 The Trust may change this statement from time to time.
 You should check this page from time to time to ensure that you are happy with any changes.
 This statement is effective from 01/06/2020.

 The health care professionals caring for you keep records about your health and any treatment you receive from the NHS.
 These help ensure that you receive the best possible care from us.
 They may be written down (manual records), or held on a computer.
 The records may include:

-- Contacts we have had with you, such as inpatient or outpatient appointments
+- Contacts we have had with you, such as inpatient appointment, outpatient appointment or video consultation appointment;

 - Notes and reports about your health and any treatment and care you need;